 Are We Really Supposed to Always Forgive?

-In my post on forgiveness, I cited the instructions of Jesus: when someone treats us wrongly we are to first confront (“rebuke”) them about the issue.
+In the post on forgiveness, I cited the instructions of Jesus: when someone treats us wrongly we are to first confront (“rebuke”) them about the issue.
 If they apologize or acknowledge their error (“repent”), then we are to forgive them.

 From this, we can infer a three-step process: